YashDotPie/ChessAnal/README.md

 Recommended Engine: Stockfish

-Setup: Download the engine executable (e.g., stockfish.exe or stockfish) and either place it in the project's root directory or update the STOCKFISH_PATH variable within the chess.txt file to point to its location.
+Setup: Download the engine executable (e.g., stockfish.exe or stockfish) and either place it in the project's root directory or update the STOCKFISH_PATH variable within the chess.py file to point to its location.

 <h2>Installation and Setup</h2>